widaborz/WebJive-Docs/docs/src/architecture.rst

 #. **web-maxiv-tangogql**  https://gitlab.com/MaxIV/web-maxiv-tangogql

-In the diagram above, an overview of WebJive architecture has been shown.
+In the diagram below, an overview of WebJive architecture has been shown.

 \ |IMG1|\